skyeblu7/Malfunctioning-CPU/README.md

 Our pipeline includes an instruction fetch stage [IF], an instruction decode stage [ID], an execute stage [EX], a memory stage [MEM] and a write back stage [WB].
 There are four pipeline registers, one between each stage, which store all values passed to the next stage.
 We also have a hazard detection unit that stalls the pipeline on cache misses or when the multiplier is executing and adds bubbles to the pipeline when there is a read-after-write-from-memory dependency or a branch misprediction.
 We have a forwarding unit as well to send correct values to the EX stage when instructions have read-after-write-to-register dependencies.

-[add picture of pipeline datapath with hazard detection and forwarding]

 ### L2 Cache

 The L2 cache is 4-way set associative using the pLRU replacement policy.
 Each line is 32 bytes and there are 16 sets, making it 2 KB large.
 It is a shared cache, storing cachlines for the icache and dcache. the L2 cache connects to the 'cacheline adapter' which itself connects to the main memory.
 The cacheline adapter accepts 4 bursts of 8 bytes of data, combines them, and sends the resulting 32 bytes of data to the L2 cache.